 - Destiny of a nation is shaped in its classrooms.

-- Fulfillment of new woman in India is a myth.
+- Fulfilment of a new woman in India is a myth.

 - Does Indian cinema shape our popular culture or merely reflect it?